thephez/dash-docs/_includes/devdoc/guide_dash_features.md

 {% autocrossref %}

 The introduction of Long-Living Masternode Quorums in Dash Core 0.14 provides a foundation to further scale InstantSend.
+LLMQs enable the transaction input locking process (and resulting network traffic) to occur within the quorum.
+This enables further scaling without introducing network congestion since only the output of the locking process is relayed to the entire Dash network.

-LLMQ-based InstantSend removes a number of previously required limitations and simplifies the process by decreasing the number of P2P messages clients must use.
+LLMQ-based InstantSend also removes a number of previously required limitations and simplifies the process by decreasing the number of P2P messages clients must process.
+Rather than tracking individual masternode votes for each transaction input, all required locking information is found within the single `islock` message for a transaction.

 During the evaluation and transition from standard InstantSend to LLMQ-based InstantSend, Sporks 2 (`SPORK_2_INSTANTSEND_ENABLED`) and 20 (`SPORK_20_INSTANTSEND_LLMQ_BASED`)